Hyderabad: How couriers and a Nigerian link exposed student drug trade at Mahindra University

 Hyderabad: A courier parcel, a Nigerian contact and a trail of digital payments, that’s all it took for Telangana’s EAGLE (Elite Action Group for Drug Law Enforcement) to pull the thread on what turned out to be a full-fledged drug network inside Mahindra University.

-After a week-long operation, four men were arrested, narcotics worth lakhs were seized, and nearly 50 students are now under the scanner.
+After a week-long operation, four men were arrested, narcotics worth lakhs were seized, and several students are now under the scanner.
+Of which, only six or seven students from Mahindra University.

 The seizure